DexHunterIO/DH-Leverage/README.md

 #### Fulfill Short Flow

-### Leverage Sources Implementations
+### Leverage Source Implementations
-The Leverage Sources need to handle data parsing from blocks to Borrow or lend operations.
-They need to provide Functions to do the following Operations:
+Leverage sources must handle data parsing from blocks to borrow or lend operations.
+They need to provide functions for the following operations:

-- Place Lend/ Borrow order
+- Place lend/borrow orders
-- Cancel Lend / Borrow order
+- Cancel lend/borrow orders
-- Fulfill Lend/ Borrow order
+- Fulfill lend/borrow orders
-- Analyze Block for new Info
+- Analyze blocks for new information

-## TODOs:
+## TODOs
-- [ ] Create Initial Golang Structs to handle data gathering
+- [ ] Create initial Golang structs to handle data gathering
-- [ ] Initial vendor Interfaces for adding Leverage sources
+- [ ] Develop initial vendor interfaces for adding leverage sources
-- [ ] Wire Data gathering from Node data feed
+- [ ] Wire data gathering from node data feed
-- [ ] Create the various Leverage sources implementations
+- [ ] Create various leverage source implementations
-- [ ] Create Engine that decides from which source the leverage should be taken
+- [ ] Create engine that determines from which source the leverage should be taken
-- [ ] Add Stand in burner wallet for handling the lent deposit and the subsequent trade
+- [ ] Add stand-in burner wallet for handling lent deposits and subsequent trades
-- [ ] Handle Trade using Dexhunter API
+- [ ] Handle trades using DexHunter API

 ## Deliverables
-The full project is going to be public under this repo.
+The complete project will be publicly available in this repository.

-### Disclaimer:
+### Disclaimer
-`The Data provided in this File can be changed at any times with development as things might change and/or some initial ideas would not work or need changing.`
+*The information provided in this document is subject to change during development as requirements evolve or initial approaches require modification.*